Graduate Certificate in Environmental Assessment

 - Official undergraduate transcript.

-- A letter of recommendation from someone familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor of instructor, workplace supervisor).
+- A letter of recommendation from someone familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor or instructor, workplace supervisor).

 Current KU graduate students wishing to enroll in the Graduate Certificate in Environmental Assessment program will apply through the Graduate School.
 A student must be in good standing with their graduate degree program in order to participate in the certificate program.
-A graduate GPA of 3.0 or higher is required for admission.
 Awarding of certificates will be handled consistent with guidelines and timing of degree awards of the Graduate School.
 Completion of the certificate will appear on the graduate transcript.
 KU graduate students should submit the following materials:

 - A Statement of Interest in the environmental assessment certificate program and its relationship to your graduate course of study.